 Protein may be the most important macronutrient for weight loss.

-If weight loss is your goal, adding protein may be the single most effective change you can make to your diet.
+If weight loss is your goal, adding protein may be among the most effective changes you can make to your diet.

 Not only can protein help you to lose weight, but it may also help you to avoid regaining weight (

-Protein may be particularly effective in reducing abdominal fat.
-One study showed that people who ate more and better protein had much less abdominal fat (
+There’s some evidence to suggest that protein may be associated with lower levels of abdominal fat.
+One study showed that people who ate more and better-quality protein had less abdominal fat (

-Another study indicated that protein was linked to a significantly reduced chance of abdominal fat gain over 5 years in women (
+Another study indicated that eating more protein was linked to a smaller gain in waist circumference over 5 years in women (

 This study also linked refined carbs and oils to more abdominal fat and linked fruit and vegetables to reduced fat.